 Developing Built-in QML Apps

-The directory structure of the sample app must be as follows:
+The directory structure of the sample QML app will be as follows:

 ├── build-config/